 This article will help you find a British officer’s First World War service record and is one of a series of guides to help you research those who served in the war.
 In general terms, you can usually find a lot more information about an officer’s service than for a man who served in the ranks.

 British Officer’s First World War Service Records

-The surviving First World War British officer service records are held by either the National Archives or Ministry of Defence.
+The surviving service records for British officers who served in the First World War are held either by the National Archives in London or Ministry of Defence.
 If an officer finished his service prior to April 1922 and did not serve after this period, then as long as a service record has survived it will be held at the National Archives.
 This guide will help you find out if your officer’s service record has survived, what it is likely to contain and how you can view it.
-I have also created another guide to finding Indian Army Officers’ WW1 service records.
+I have also created another guide to finding British Indian Army Officers‘ service records.

 Only initials are shown in the index but so is the date of birth.
 Officers didn’t have personal numbers during the First World War so the numbers listed date from an officer’s later service.
 You can also search the London Gazette or look at Army Lists to see if they served post-April 1922 or download the eight files which Ancestry have combined here: Spreadsheets Ancestry have Combined for their Military Discharge Index.
+If you have multiple possible officers, search their personal numbers on the London Gazette where their full name is often recorded.
+The lists are by no means complete and I have found that dates of birth cannot be relied on as accurate.
+Files held by the Ministry of Defence tend to contain fewer documents than those held by the National Archives.